Parents hunting for baby formula as shortage spans US

 It’s unclear when the Abbott plant might reopen.

-An FDA spokeswoman said the company is still working "to rectify findings related to the processes, procedures, and conditions.”
-The agency also is working with other manufacturers to consider options for increasing production.
+The FDA said the company is still working “to rectify findings related to the processes, procedures and conditions.”
+Other infant formula makers are “meeting or exceeding capacity levels to meet current demand,” the agency said.

-Industry professionals say it will be hard to boost supply quickly, because the FDA requires extensive testing, labeling and inspections.

-“It’s a long and rigorous process to bring any new manufacturers into this country,” said Ron Belldegrun, co-founder of ByHeart, a New York-based formula maker that recently launched its first product after four years in development.
+Among other steps, the FDA said it was waiving enforcement of minor product labeling issues to increase availability of both U.S. and imported products.

 Hollingsworth reported from Kansas City, Missouri.